Uncertainty-Aware Bayes' Rule and Its Applications: Technical and Experimental Details

 The first inequality is due to the definition of the total variation distance, while the second is due to the Bretagnolle–Huber inequality.
 As a result, at the given observation $\vec y$, we have

-Therefore, finding a better surrogate of $p_0(\vec \theta | \vec y)$ is vital in controlling the deviation from the optimal cost, which can be realized by employing $(\alpha, \beta)$-scaled generalized Bayes' rule $p_g(\vec \theta | \vec y)$ in \eqref{eq:alpha-beta-posterior}.
-However, the optimal parameters $(\alpha, \beta)$ cannot be theoretically specified because they depend on the true posterior distribution, and therefore on the true prior and data-generating distributions, which are unknown in practice; cf. \citet[p.~26,~Lemma~1]{medina2022robustness}, \citet[Section~3]{wu2023comparison}.
+Therefore, finding a better surrogate of $p_0(\vec \theta | \vec y)$ is vital in controlling the deviation from the optimal cost, which can be realized by employing $(\alpha, \beta)$-scaled uncertainty-aware Bayes' rule $p_g(\vec \theta | \vec y)$ in \eqref{eq:alpha-beta-posterior}.
+However, the optimal parameters $(\alpha, \beta)$ cannot be theoretically specified because they depend on the true posterior distribution, and therefore on the true prior and likelihood distributions, which are unknown in practice; similar parameter-tuning problems also exist in using the $\alpha$-posterior \citep[p.~26,~Lemma~1]{medina2022robustness}; \citep[Section~3]{wu2023comparison}.

-When the cost function $c(\bm \theta, \bm y)$ is specified by the outer product of the estimation error, i.e., $c(\bm \theta, \bm y) \defeq [\hat{\bm \theta} (\bm y) - \bm \theta][\hat{\bm \theta} (\bm y) - \bm \theta]^\top$, where $\hat{\bm \theta} (\bm y)$ is an estimate of $\bm \theta$, the expected error covariance matrix is given by
+When the cost function $u(\bm \theta, \bm y)$ is specified by the outer product of the estimation error, i.e., $u(\bm \theta, \bm y) \defeq [\hat{\bm \theta} (\bm y) - \bm \theta][\hat{\bm \theta} (\bm y) - \bm \theta]^\top$, where $\hat{\bm \theta} (\bm y)$ is an estimate of $\bm \theta$, the expected error covariance matrix is given by

 In this case, we are particularly interested in the performance upper bound of the estimator $\hat{\bm \theta} (\bm y)$, that is, the Bayesian Cramér--Rao lower bound of \eqref{eq:bayesian-cost-MSE}.
 When the underlying true distribution $p_0(\vec \theta, \vec y)$ is known, the optimal estimator minimizing the expected cost in \eqref{eq:bayesian-cost-MSE} is the posterior mean: i.e., $\hat{\bm \theta} (\bm y) \defeq \int \bm \theta p_0(\bm \theta | \bm y) \d \bm \theta$.
 In real-world operation, however, $\hat{\bm \theta} (\bm y)$ is defined through the misspecified surrogate distribution $p(\vec \theta, \vec y)$.
 Consequently, as per \citet[Eq.~(5),~Thm.~1]{tang2023parametric}, the corresponding Bayesian Cramér--Rao lower bound of \eqref{eq:bayesian-cost-MSE} depends on $p(\vec \theta, \vec y)$, and this bound can be straightforwardly improved by Theorem \ref{thm:benefits-alpha-distributions} because the definition of the pseudo-true parameter can be refined; for technical details, just compare \citet[Eq.~(5)]{tang2023parametric} with \eqref{eq:benefits-alpha-distributions}.